 Treatment for Dehydration in a Child

 The treatment of the dehydration is based on the severity of the dehydration that is determined using the Clinical Dehydration Scale.

-- Moderate To Severe Dehydration (a score of 5 to 8): If your child scores at this level on the scale, then you must immediately get medical attention for him.
-Make sure you tell your doctor of all the signs and symptoms you have taken a note of.
+- Moderate to Severe Dehydration (a score of 5 to 8): If your child scores at this level on the scale, then you must immediately get medical attention for him.
+Make sure you tell your doctor of all the signs and symptoms you have taken note of.